nepi-engine/nepi_rui/README.md

     cd rui_webserver/rui-app/ && npm start

 There are a couple different commands that can be run with `npm`, such as `build`, `lint`, etc. See the scripts `scripts` section of `rui_webserver/rui-app/package.json` for a full list.

+### Backend

+If changing backend code, run the webserver with:

+    rosrun numurus_rui run_webserver.py

+The backend only works if the frontend has been built for production (see below).

 ### Fake Data Publishers